Abdul Zubairu

-Abdul Zubairu (born 3 October 1998) is a Nigerian professional footballer who plays as midfielder for Bosnian Premier League club Zrinjski Mostar.
+Abdul Zubairu (born 3 October 1998) is a Nigerian professional footballer who plays as a midfielder for Slovak Niké liga club Zemplín Michalovce.

 Career

 Zubairu made his Fortuna Liga debut for AS Trenčín against Slovan Bratislava on 25 February 2016.

+He played for AS Trenčín 7 consecutive seasons in the Slovak top tier, and in the summer of 2022, he moved to the region of former-Yugoslavia and joined the well-established Bosnian top-tier side HŠK Zrinjski.
+However, his stay was short, as he moved to Serbia in the following winter break to reinforce FK Kolubara which was struggling in its first-ever season at the top level.

 Style of play

 A dynamic and diminutive player, standing at just 1.65 m, Zubairu is known for his energy and ball-winning abilities as a box-to-box midfielder in the centre of the pitch.
 He is also capable as a playmaker, and has been likened to N'Golo Kanté.